 Meet the Chaplains

-Married to Maria Aurora, Tony and his wife have two children, a sixteen year old daughter and a twenty year old son.
+Married to Maria Aurora, Tony and his wife have two children.
 Tony is also fluent in Spanish.
 Tony has also served in the community as a hospital chaplain and president of the Council Bluffs Ministerial Association.

 Chaplain D. Stuck